 On the South Downs Way – Andy Hooker (LensScaper) captures a landscape scene that reveals layer upon layer as you follow it into the distance.
 Light and shadow play with each other in this composition, highlighting the depth as you look out onto a never ending patchwork scene.

-Fundamental Editing Steps from the Pros and make your photos pop.
+Learn the Fundamental Editing Steps from the Pros and make your photos pop.

 This guide to editing will have you literally transforming your images from okay to SPECTACULAR!